About the department

 Studying the exercise sciences opens your mind to the magic of human movement and how the human body works and works out.

-By studying Exercise Sciences, you will discover how physical activity and and prescribed exercise change the human body as it grows and ages, and the impact that talent, damage and disease have on human performance.
+By studying Exercise Sciences, you will discover how physical activity and prescribed exercise change the human body as it grows and ages, and the impact that talent, damage and disease have on human performance.

 In exercise sciences, you will study courses in anatomy, physiology, biomechanics, movement neuroscience, sport and exercise psychology, exercise metabolism, exercise physiology, nutrition and exercise prescription.